 Jack Welch, former CEO of General Electric, is given credit for inventing reverse mentoring program back in 1999.
 Today, companies like Cisco, Dell, HP use this mentoring model as a part of their employee development plans.
 The concept has proved to be beneficial for both mentors, mentees, and the organization implementing it.

-Reverse mentoring offers many benefits and can create a lasting impact within an organization:
+Reverse mentoring offers numerous benefits and helps create a lasting impact in an organization.